N0K0/TG2020-AI/README.md

 * Minimum five competitors is needed
 * Do not interact with the computer outside of the websocket server
-* The rules may change in
+* The rules may change within reasonable limits

 #### Score/Rank system

 The system has not been decided, will be published as soon as we figure out how we want to do it.
 Regardless, the point is to complete the track as fast as possible.

 ## The protocol